Best Apps and Digital Tools to Help You as a Caregiver

 Joining an Online Support Group

-There are a number of closed groups on Facebook (Caregivers Connect and Caregivers and the Eldercare Community are two great examples) where caregivers can safely share challenges, celebrate victories, vent about struggles and connect with others in similar caregiving situations.
+There are a number of closed groups on Facebook (i.e. Caregivers Connect and Caregivers and the Eldercare Community) where caregivers can safely share challenges, celebrate victories, vent about struggles and connect with others in similar caregiving situations.

 Many caregivers are constantly worrying about that middle-of-the-night call to say a loved one has fallen.
 Wearables like GreatCall’s Lively and personal emergency response systems (PERS) like the Medical Guardian can be quite helpful in ensuring quicker responses to falls or other health incidents and emergencies.
 In-home monitoring systems are also becoming more popular and accessible, though many are still cost-prohibitive for the average caregiver.
-Costs for these devices and systems vary, but typically run around $50 a month.
+Costs for these devices and systems vary.